-In military life, weekends together sometimes feel like a luxury.
+In my husband's field of work, weekends together sometimes feel like a luxury.

-Once you count deployments and TDYs and field exercises and night shifts, those few precious weekends per month or per year you do get to spend together off the clock become very special, and early on in our marriage, we realized we needed to make them count.
+Once you count trainings and business trips and frequent national and international travels, those few precious weekends per month or per year you do get to spend together off the clock become very special, and early on in our marriage, we realized we needed to make them count.

 So from the time we moved to our first duty station as husband and wife, we designated Friday nights as “Family Friday.”